jgregoriods/rongopy/README.md

 ```

 <p>Similarly, language properties can be analysed with the <code>LangStats</code> class.
 The Rapanui language corpus has been compiled from Barthel (<a href="https://www.jstor.org/stable/40454429?origin=JSTOR-pdf">1960</a>), Englert (1948), Campbell (1971), Métraux (1971) and Fedorova (1978) (available <a href="https://starlingdb.org/kozmin/polynesia/rapanui.php">here</a>).
 These are short songs, lore and recitations most likely to represent the same genera as the rongorongo texts.</p>
+<p>Some preprocessing is automatically done to separate the verses into syllables.</p>

 ```python
 >>> from explore.lang_stats import LangStats